IBEW Local 117 JATC

 - the first 100 applicants who meet all basic requirements will be considered by the committee; as the demand for apprentices increases, the pool will be increased proportionately.

-The recruitment, selection, employment and training of apprentices during their apprenticeship, shall be without discrimination because of race, color, religion, national origin, sex or age- except the applicant must be at least 18 years of age.
-The JATC does not, and will not, discriminate against a qualified individual with a disability because of the disability of such individual.
-The sponsor will take affirmative action to provide equal opportunity in apprenticeship and will operate the apprenticeship program as required under applicable law and lawful regulations issued there under.
+The recruitment, selection, employment and training of apprentices during their apprenticeship, shall be without discrimination because of race, color, religion, national origin, sex (including pregnancy and gender identity), sexual orientation, genetic information, or because they are an individual with a disability or a person 40 years of age or older.
+IBEW Local 117 JATC will take affirmative action to provide equal opportunity in apprenticeship and will operate as required under 29 CFR part 30.

 Applicants who meet all basic requirements will be interview by the JATC.
 Apprentices will be selected in order of their final ranking.